greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 This isn't limited to a single directory, you can have multiple subdirectories.
 You can even use have more complex levels of the hierarchy.
-For example, if you have multiple datacenters each with a development and production environment, you could use a custom fact of "datacenter" to have something like this:
+For example, if you have multiple datacenters each with a `development` and `production` environment, you could use a custom fact of `datacenter` to have something like this:
 <pre>
 ---
 :backends: "yaml"